c2bo/draft-bormann-identifier-list/draft-bormann-identifier-list.md

 # Terminology

-The specification uses the terms "Isusuer", "Relying Party", "Referenced Token" defined by {{StatusList}}.
+The specification uses the terms "Issuer", "Relying Party", "Referenced Token" defined by {{StatusList}}.

-Idenitifier List:
+Identifier List:
 : An object in JSON or CBOR representation containing an array that lists the statuses of multiple Referenced Tokens.

-Idenitifier List Token:
+Identifier List Token:
-: A token in JWT or CWT representation that contains a cryptographically secured Idenitifier List.
+: A token in JWT or CWT representation that contains a cryptographically secured Identifier List.

 > TODO: change definition in StatusList to reuse Referenced Token

-# Idenitfier List {#identifier-list}
+# Identifier List {#identifier-list}

 ## Identifier List in JSON Format {#identifier-list-json}

-This section defines the structure for a JSON-encoded Idenitifier List:
+This section defines the structure for a JSON-encoded Identifier List:

 * `status`: REQUIRED, as defined in section xyz of {{StatusList}}
   * `identifier_list` : REQUIRED, an array containing objects with the following entries